 “All this becomes possible only with the emergence of the Net.
 Art as a notion becomes obsolete…”, etc.

-Vuk Cosic later revealed that the story had been made up by Alexei, but by then it had circulated so widely that it earned a place in the collective imagination.
+Vuk Ćosić later revealed that the story was fabricated by Shulgin.
+However, by that time, it had already spread widely enough to become embedded in the collective imagination.

-The color combinations of the two circuits – white-blue and gray-red – are inspired by the original artists’ websites.
-Alexei Shulgin’s http://www.easylife.org had blue links on white background.
-Blue has been the default color for links since the Mosaic browser in 1993.
+The color schemes of the two circuits — white-blue and gray-red — are inspired by the original websites of the two artists.
+Shulgin’s http://www.easylife.org featured blue links on a white background, echoing the default color for hyperlinks established by the Mosaic browser in 1993.

-Vuk Cosic’s http://vukcosic.org had a gray background with an animated vertical red line.
-The background color was gray #c0c0c0, the default color before the <bg color> tag was introduced with Netscape 2.0 in 1995.
-The red animation – default color of active links – consisted of a single red pixel moving left to right.
-Since background images were automatically tiled, it created the impression of a floating vertical line, a simple “hack” that turned the bandwidth limit of the early internet into an aesthetic feature.
+Vuk’s http://vukcosic.org had a gray background (#c0c0c0), the default browser background color before the <bgcolor> tag was introduced in Netscape 2.0 (1995).
+A single red pixel, the default color of active links, was animated horizontally across the screen.
+Since background images were automatically tiled, this created the illusion of a floating vertical red line — a simple “hack” that turned early internet bandwidth limitations into a distinct aesthetic.